limeandcoconut/cowboy-hat/README.md

 But hey, go crazy.
 Do whatever, yo! 💃 🕺

 *Note that, as mentioned above and below, all `.js` files and only those that are present in both your `distDir` and `srcDir` will be proxied.
-They must share a name.
-And only `.js` files are affected.*
+They must share a name and only `.js` files are affected.*

 ## Documentation